 In this substudy, Catharina van Oostveen, Hester Vermeulen and PhD candidate Julia van Kraaij examine the effectiveness of differentiated practice on staff and patient outcomes.
-They also look at the role played by the nurses’ working environment in realising differentiated practice.
-This should provide knowledge about the optimal mix of functions and the circumstances under which nurses wish to work and are able to provide the best care.
-The FD Tool, an instrument with which hospitals gain insight into the effects of differentiated practice, is an important source of data.
+They are also looking at the role that nurses’ working environment plays in the realisation of differentiated practice.
+This should provide knowledge about the optimum mix of tasks, and the environment in which nurses like to work and are able to provide good care.
+The FD Tool is an instrument that provides hospitals with insight into the effect of differentiated practice and is an important source of data.

-This substudy looks at the value and the cost of nursing care.
-The substudy is being conducted by Lucas Goossens, Maureen Rutten-van Molken and a PhD candidate from Ersamus University Rotterdam.
-They examine subjects such as how health outcomes and costs change as a result of deploying nurses in a different fashion.
+The substudy ‘Reorganised nursing care: costs and value’ looks at the value and the cost of nursing care.
+The substudy is being conducted by Lucas Goossens, Maureen Rutten-van Mölken from Erasmus University Rotterdam.
+They examine subjects such as how health outcomes and costs change as a result of deploying nurses in a different manner.
 The researchers demonstrate the value that patients attach to various nurse-sensitive outcomes and other characteristics of their treatment.
 They also look at nurses’ preferences for various aspects of their work.
-In other words, how can their work be made as attractive as possible?
+In other words: how can their work be made as attractive as possible?